vbmobile/mobile-id-documentation/docs/Features/SubjectManagement/SubjectManagement_Index.md

 === "Android"

-    Here's how you can get the result by using the result launcher that's passed as the final parameter:
+    You can get the result by registering the callback.
+In this instance, the subjectId of the created Subject will be returned in the case of a success.
     ```kotlin
-    private val addSubjectResultLauncher = registerForActivityResult(AddSubjectResultLauncher())
-    { result: SubjectActivityResult ->
-        if (result.success) {
-            val subjectId = result.subjectId
-            onSubjectAdded(subjectId)
-        } else {
+    interface OnAddSubjectCompletion {
-            handleError(result.subjectError)
+        fun onAddSubjectSuccess(subjectId: String)
+        fun onAddSubjectError(subjectError: SubjectError)
     }
-    }
-    ```

-    The `add` operation will return the SubjectActivityResult model.

-    ```kotlin
-    data class SubjectActivityResult(
-        val success: Boolean = false,
-        val subjectError: SubjectError? = null
-    )
     ```
 === "iOS"